 The term “trophy hunter,” as high-jacked by mainstream media, is someone who hunts for a trophy and nothing else.
-Whatever it may be—antlers, skull fur—is the driving force of why that hunter has stepped into the woods.
+Whatever it may be whether its antlers, skulls or fur, is portrayed to be the driving force of why that hunter has stepped into the woods.
 And that makes them a trophy hunter.

 Let’s just stop right there, before we fill out the picture any further.
 We need to ask ourselves: do we know any whitetail hunter that does not use the meat?
 The answer is that the vast majority of all whitetail hunters make sure the meat is used.
 We would be hard pressed to find any counterexamples.